What Is a Nursing Home Abuse Lawsuit?

-Nursing home neglect lawsuits — which claim that the inactions of a staff member harmed a resident — can award millions of dollars.
+Nursing home neglect lawsuits — which claim that the inactions of a staff member harmed an elderly resident — can award millions of dollars.

 For example, a family received $13 million in 2019 after a man died from nursing home neglect.
-Another wrongful death case in which neglect led to a resident’s passing resulted in a $1 million payout in 2016.
+Another nursing home wrongful death case caused by neglect resulted in a $1 million payout in 2016.

 Your particular case may have a higher or lower value than these examples.
-Speak with an experienced lawyer to get an estimate of your case value.
+Connect with an experienced law firm to get an estimate of your nursing home abuse case value.